GM restructuring: Production ending at Ohio plant this week

 - Amazon abandons plan to occupy huge downtown Seattle office building

-The plant closings in the U.S. still must be negotiated with the union so some workers at GM’s Lordstown plant in Ohio are hoping it still can be saved .
+Ohio’s political leaders along with union officials and workers are leading a campaign to save the Lordstown plant, but more than 300 already have transferred to other GM factories.

-The plant that employed more than 4,000 workers just a few years ago has been down to 1,400 hourly employees in recent months.
+The plant employed more than 4,000 people just a few years ago, but it has been down to 1,400 hourly employees in recent months.

+President Donald Trump blasted GM in November after it announced plans to shed up to 14,000 workers in North America.
+He singled out the Ohio plant as one he wants to stay open.

+The Lordstown plant has been a focal point of the potential closings because of the president’s pledge at a rally last year in nearby Youngstown, where he told people not to sell their houses because manufacturing jobs were coming back.